Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

-U.S. - Nigerian dual-national citizens are now required to have a valid Nigerian passport in order to depart the country.
+U.S. - Nigeria dual-national citizens are now required to have a valid Nigerian passport in order to depart the country.
 Dual-national citizens can be, and often are, denied boarding until they have obtained current Nigerian passports.

 Please see our most recent Travel Advisory for more detailed information.